Skip to content

 // Analyze flaky tests

-if (result.flakyTests.length > 0) {
+if (report.flakyTests.length > 0) {

-console.log(`Found ${result.flakyTests.length} flaky tests:`)
+console.log(`Found ${report.flakyTests.length} flaky tests:`)

-result.flakyTests.forEach(test => {
+report.flakyTests.forEach(test => {

 console.log(`\n${test.testName}:`)